Jerritor/cpsc246-project1/README.md

 - Increment the collectible counter on collectible pickup
 - Create a Minigame with active states in the scene
 - Add an interactible 'Start Game' Pillar to start the minigame
+- Implementing sprinting which uses the energy bar

 As well as learning about:
   - Casting